DeepakSirsath/assetsustainability.github.io/content/motor_measurements/motor_load_voltage_compensated_slip.md

 ---
 ## Voltage Compensated Slip

-If the load on a motor cannot be determined using kW Ratio – Power based, kW Ratio – Voltage based, or Voltage Compensated Amps Ratio strategies, Motors@Work will attempt to calculate the motor load using Voltage Compensated Slip.
+If the [motor load](/motor-load) cannot be determined using kW Ratio – Power based, kW Ratio – Voltage based, or Voltage Compensated Amps Ratio strategies, Motors@Work will attempt to calculate the motor load using Voltage Compensated Slip.